-DNS service provided by AWS named AWS Route 53 is one of the most well-known, reliable and cost-effective services for managing and maintaining domains.
-In this Amazon Route 53 tutorial, you will learn what is Amazon Route 53, its benefits, how to create a hosted zone from scratch and more.
+DNS service provided by AWS named AWS Route 53 is one of the most well-known, reliable, and cost-effective services for managing and maintaining domains.
+In this Amazon Route 53 tutorial, you will learn what is Amazon Route 53, its benefits, how to create a hosted zone from scratch, and more.

 What Is Amazon Route 53?

 Let’s understand what is Amazon Route 53 in technical terms.
-AWS Route 53 lets developers and organizations to route end users to their web applications in a very reliable and cost-effective manner.
-It is a Domain Name System (DNS) which translates domain names into IP addresses to direct traffic to your website.
+AWS Route 53 lets developers and organizations route end users to their web applications in a very reliable and cost-effective manner.
+It is a Domain Name System (DNS) that translates domain names into IP addresses to direct traffic to your website.
 In simple terms, it converts World Wide Web addresses like www.example.com to IP addresses like 10.20.30.40.

 Interested in learning AWS from experts?
 Check out AWS Training Course now!